HomeTech TalksTop 11 Mental Health Apps Of 2023

 get-it-on-google-play

-Depression CBT Self-Help guide is a completely free counseling app.
+Depression CBT Self-Help Guide is a completely free counseling app.
 But it is not mentioned near the top as it is only available on Android devices for now.

-The app makes you fill a questionnaire on the download that determines the severity of your depression.
+The app makes you fill out a questionnaire on the download that determines the severity of your depression.
 It is the best app for depression as it works by educating a user about the different effects and symptoms of depression.

 11. Mind Ease: Anxiety Relief